-Projects receiving Federal Funds or insurance under a Federal program will be reserved credits only after the federal agency advises the LHC or the Corporation in writing that the federal agency providing such funds or insurance has no objections to the reservation of tax credits to the Project.
+Projects receiving federal funds or insurance under a federal program will be reserved credits only after the federal agency advises the LHC in writing that it has no objections to the reservation of tax credits to the Project.

 H. Financing Commitments